Skip to main content

 1. A summary of the board adopted policies and procedures.

 2. The duration of the enrolled course(s), the duration of the learning agreement, and the number of course credits for each course.
-The duration of the agreement shall not exceed a school year or span multiple school years.
+The duration of the learning agreement shall not exceed a school year or span multiple school years.

 3. The learning objectives and expectations for each course to include: